F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-routes.rst

       (tmos)# cd /myPartition

 #.
-Create a virtual server in the  BIG-IP partition that isn't already managed by a |kctlr| instance.
-For example:
+Create a virtual server in the unique partition.
+To create an HTTP virtual server named **myVirtual**, type:

    .. note::